21 Best Fishing Spots Near San Diego

 San Diego and the surrounding area is widely regarded as one of the most livable places on Earth.

 That might be why people want to live here.
-San Diego County is California’s second-most populous county behind only Los Angeles County.
+San Diego County is California’s second-most populous county, behind only Los Angeles County.

 While that’s all fun and good, you’ve come to this article for the fishing opportunities in San Diego County, and there’s a lot here.

+Scroll down and find tons of lakes loaded with all types of game fish.
 In quite a few cases, we also have highly detailed articles about specific lakes in San Diego County.
-Follow the links for excellent starter’s guides to those places we cover.
+Follow the links for excellent starter guides to those places we cover.

 Before you leave, check out the Fishing in Neighboring Counties near the end of this article.
 Those links will take you to even more fishing spots within a reasonable drive.